wp-plugins/anspress-question-answer/readme.txt

 == Description ==
 Demo & support forum: http://wp3.in/questions/

-= Looking for someone to customize AnsPress ?
-Hire us. = Contact us at support@open-wp.com

 Easily add question and answer section like stackoverflow.com or quora.com in your WordPress.
 AnsPress is a most complete question and answer system for WordPress.
 AnsPress is made with developers in mind, highly customizable.
 AnsPress provide an easy to use override system for theme.
 List of features: